-Nothing can compare with the feeling that a bowl of Widow’s Soup offers you on cold, humid winter days.
+Nothing can compare to the feeling a bowl of widow’s soup offers you on cold, humid winter days.
 That is also why Maltese people prefer enjoying Soppa Tal-Armla when the weather is getting colder.

-While the original Minestra (the word means “Soup” in Sicilian) requires meat ingredients, Maltese one needs only vegetable components such as marrows, carrots, and pumpkin.
+While the original Minestra (the word means “soup” in Sicilian) requires meat ingredients, the Maltese one needs only vegetable components such as marrows, carrots, and pumpkin.
 Sometimes, Maltese people add some pasta and beans to make it heartier.

 Minestra is also a soup that people in Malta will crave when the winter comes, and the ways of serving it are quite the same as Soppa Tal-Armla (hot or cold, with some slices of toasted Maltese bread).

 You can also find another variation in its neighbor, Sicily’s Caponata.
-In Maltese Kapunata, there are also a variety of veggies (tomatoes, eggplants, onions, olives, and capers).
+Maltese Kapunata has various veggies (tomatoes, eggplants, onions, olives, and capers).
 Vinegar will be added to the thick soup-base dish to upgrade the dish’s flavor profile.

 While you can have two ways to serve your Kapunata (hot or cold), some crispy slices of Maltese bread are always a must.
-Sometimes, Maltese people also enjoy their treat with a plate of palatable tuna steak.
+Maltese people sometimes enjoy their treat with a plate of palatable tuna steak.

 Maltese Imqarrun-Il-Forn has its origin in Sicily, Italy, and is widely loved in Malta.
 Every household will have its own recipes for this unique baked pasta dish, so the variations of Imqarrun Il-Forn are plenty.